tinkerb/modulha.us/agency.md

 ###  Agent Agent, of the Agency Agency

 When we use the word "agency", we are referring to the thing itself.
-At modulhaus, agency is all the knowledge and abilities we posess to design and build awesome applications, now and with what we may well guess about the future.
+At modulhaus, agency is all the knowledge and abilities we posess to design and build awesome applications, today, and with what we may well guess about the future.

 Agency is the thing itself.
 We put the energy there.
 We've got the power.

-Therefore, in our vernacular, "Agents" are people who possess that agency... not the resellers of it.
+Thus it follows, in our vernacular, that "Agents" are people who possess that agency... not the resellers of it.
 We are our own agents.
-And as crafters of an open source web, we might could be each other's.
+And as crafters of an open source web, only we can represente each other.

-## Ideate
+## Agent Ideation

 How can we make this work for each other?
 We encourage your input.
 We have some of our own for your consideration.
 Call them guiding principles.